cube-web3/contract-integration/README.md

 # CUBE3 Smart Contract Integration

-Connecting your smart contracts to the CUBE3 protocol.
-The following guide offers a detailed guide for integrating your smart contracts with the CUBE3 protocol.
+This repository contains the CUBE3 Integration smart contracts, along with instructions for connecting your integration to the CUBE3 protocol.
+Adding the CUBE3 integration contracts to your smart contracts enables RASP (Runtime Application Self Protection) when used in conjunction with the CUBE3 service.

+Creating both a standalone and proxy integration is demonstrated in the [cube3-integration-foundry-demo](https://github.com/cube-web3/cube3-integration-foundry-demo) repo.

 The guide is broken down into the following sections:

 1. [Integration Overview](#integration-overview)
 2. [Integration Guide](#integration-guide)